petewritescode/game-of-life/README.md

-# game-of-life-bg
+# game-of-life
-Add Conway's Game of Life as a background to any element
+Conway's Game of Life